 After winning a pair of New Jersey Athletic Conference Championships as a player at then-Trenton State College, Acker has surpased that total with three championships (2010, 2011, 2017) at the helm of the Cougars program.

 The 2014 Cougars reached the NJAC Championship Game and swept through the NCAA Union Regional, making them one of the final 16 teams left standing in the nation.

-Acker guided the Cougars back to the NCAA Division III softball tournament for the first time as a head coach in 2008, as the Cougars posted just the third 30-win season in program history.
-The 2010 squad posted the second most wins in school history, as they came within one win of the World Series en-route to finishing with 32 wins.
+Acker guided the Cougars back to the NCAA Division III softball tournament for the first time as a head coach in 2008, as the Cougars then posted just the third 30-win season in program history.
+The 2010 squad posted the then second most wins in school history, as they came within one win of the World Series en-route to finishing with 32 wins.

 Her 2007 team finished as Eastern College Athletic Conference Southern Championship Runners-Up after going 24-15 during the year.
 The Cougars also appeared in the ECAC playoffs in 2006 and 2009.

 The Cougars have been just as successful off the diamond, most recently posting the 83rd highest cumulative grade point average of the more than 400 NCAA Division III schools that sponsor softball.
 The Kean softball program has been ranked in each of the last 10 years, with individual academic recognition 47 times from the National Fastpitch Coaches Association as NFCA All-America Scholar Athletes.
 In the last eight years, four players have also earned ESPN The Magazine Academic All-District honors for their success in the classroom and on the field.